tatuylonen/wiktextract/README.md

 ## License

+Copyright (c) 2018 Tatu Ylonen.
 This package is free for both commercial and non-commercial use.
 It is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.

 Credit and linking to the project's web site and/or citing any future papers on the project would be highly appreciated.